Nouster/quizz_api/README.md

 deleteItem(int $id): bool
 This method deletes a record from the database table based on the provided ID and returns true if the delete was successful.

+### Method Details (*Controller*)

+- The __construct() method is used to initialize the class properties from the passed parameters.
+This method also calls the checkCollectionVerbs() and checkResourceVerbs() methods to ensure that the HTTP method used is valid.
+- The checkCollectionVerbs() method checks if the HTTP method used is allowed for collections.
+If it is not, an OperationNotAllowedException exception is thrown.
+- The checkResourceVerbs() method checks if the HTTP method used is allowed for resources.
+If it is not, an OperationNotAllowedException exception is thrown.

+> **warning:** It should be noted that this class is abstract, which means it cannot be directly instantiated.
+It must be extended by child classes that implement specific methods for collections and resources.